Reading time: 4 min.

 Does FUE work for advanced hair loss?

 Because of the high number of grafts required at Norwood stage 6, FUT is generally recommended over FUE.
-With FUE surgery, follicles are more likely to become unusable over the course of a long hair transplant session [2].
+With FUE surgery, hair follicles are more likely to become unusable over the course of a long hair transplant session [2].

 Norwood 6 hair transplant: before and after